lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 The data representing the cone (a set of polygons) in this example is created by linking together a series of objects into a pipeline (which is the topic of the next chapter).
 First a polygonal representation of the cone is created with a vtkConeSource and serves as input to the data mapper as specified with the SetInput() method.
 The SetMapper() method associates the mapper's data with the coneActor.
 The next line adds coneActor to the renderer's list of actors.
 The cone is rendered in a loop running over 360 o.
 Since there are no cameras or lights defined in the above example, VTK automatically generates a default light and camera as a convenience to the user.
 The camera is accessed through the GetActiveCamera() method, and a one degree azimuth is applied as shown.
 Each time a change is made to any objects a Render() method is invoked to produce the corresponding image.
 Once the loop is complete all allocated objects are destroyed and the program exits.

-There are many different types of source objects in VTK similar to vtkConeSource as shown in **Figure3-26**.
+There are many different types of source objects in VTK similar to vtkConeSource as shown in **Figure 3-26**.
 In the next chapter we will learn more about source and other types of filters.

 **Events and Observers.** A visualization toolkit like VTK is frequently used in interactive applications or may be required to provide status during operation.
 In addition, integration with other packages such as GUI toolkits is a common task.
 Supporting such features requires a mechanism for inserting user functionality into the software.
 In VTK, the *command/observer* design pattern <em style="color:blue;background-color: white">\[Gamma95\]</em> is used for this purpose.